AdobeDocs/graphql-mesh-gateway/src/pages/gateway/command-reference.md

 ### Flags

 `-i` or `--ignoreCache` ignores the cached organization and workspace, allowing you to retrieve a mesh from a different workspace.
+You can also manually [modify the cache](create-mesh.md#modify-projects-and-workspaces).

 `--help` provides information on the specified command